swagger-api/swagger-ui/README.md

 dom_id | The id of a dom element inside which SwaggerUi will put the user interface for swagger. booleanValues | SwaggerUI renders boolean data types as a dropdown.
 By default it provides a 'true' and 'false' string as the possible choices.
 You can use this parameter to change the values in dropdown to be something else, for example 0 and 1 by setting booleanValues to new Array(0, 1). docExpansion | Controls how the API listing is displayed.
-It can be set to 'none' (default), 'list' (shows operations for each resource), or 'full' (fully expanded: shows operations and their details). sorter | Apply a sort to the API list.
-It can be 'alpha' (sort paths alphanumerically) or 'method' (sort operations by HTTP method).
+It can be set to 'none' (default), 'list' (shows operations for each resource), or 'full' (fully expanded: shows operations and their details). apisSorter | Apply a sort to the API/tags list.
+It can be 'alpha' (sort by name) or a function (see Array.prototype.sort() to know how sort function works).
+Default is the order returned by the server unchanged. operationsSorter | Apply a sort to the operation list of each API.
+It can be 'alpha' (sort by paths alphanumerically), 'method' (sort by HTTP method) or a function (see Array.prototype.sort() to know how sort function works).
 Default is the order returned by the server unchanged. onComplete | This is a callback function parameter which can be passed to be notified of when SwaggerUI has completed rendering successfully. onFailure | This is a callback function parameter which can be passed to be notified of when SwaggerUI encountered a failure was unable to render. highlightSizeThreshold | Any size response below this threshold will be highlighted syntactically, attempting to highlight large responses can lead to browser hangs, not including a threshold will default to highlight all returned responses.